 In accordance with its financial policy, the Group is continuously monitoring forecast for cash flows and liquidity reserves in order to ensure the Group has sufficient cash assets to meet the needs of operating activities and to cover interest payments and repayments.
 The forecasts are combined with business intelligence and various simulations and are reviewed both at management meetings and in regular communication with the Board of Directors.
 Necessary action is taken as needed.
-According to the financial policy, the liquidity reserve must correspond to at least 15 days of payments, corresponding to around 6.5 % of the Groups sales of goods, SEK 177 million.
+According to the financial policy, the liquidity reserve must correspond to at least 15 days of payments, corresponding to around 6.5 % of the Groups sales of goods, SEK 203 (177) million.

 In order to reduce the liquidity risk and financing risk, the Group has a working capital finance agreement with an external bank.
 The agreement includes SEK 350 million of committed revolving credit.
 The agreement was signed on 26 November 2019 and is for a term of 4 years.
-The revolving credit facility also includes bank guarantees totalling SEK 116.2 (53.6) million.
+The revolving credit facility also includes bank guarantees totalling SEK 155.2 (116.2) million.
 Total used revolving credit (excluding bank guarantees) as at the balance sheet date amounted to SEK 0.0 (0.0) million.
 The Group has covenants linked to the financing agreement relating to debt/equity ratio and cash.
 For more information about covenants, see section "Interest-bearing liabilities.

 The Group is actively working to safeguard an efficient cash management structure, for instance through so-called cash pools.
 Cash and cash equivalents and unused credit facilities are used to secure liquidity reserves.
-At the end of 2020, the Group had unused credit facilities of SEK 233.8 (296.4) million and cash and cash equivalents of SEK 320.7 (272.0) million.
+At the end of 2021, the Group had unused credit facilities of SEK 194.8 (233.8) million and cash and cash equivalents amounting to SEK 196.3 (320.7) million.
 The Group's cash and cash equivalents must be placed in bank accounts or highly liquid interest-bearing instruments.
 Surplus cash and cash equivalents in subsidiaries are appropriated by the Group's Treasury function to ensure compliance with the policy recommendations.
 By ensuring access to guaranteed, long-term credit facilities and by using different maturities and sources of financing in its borrowing, the Group seeks to avoid high financing costs and difficulties with regard to refinancing.
-For more information about the Group's borrowing, see Note 29 and Note 30.
+For more information about the Group's borrowing, see Note 30 and Note 31.
 Net outflows are managed through inflows from customers.